ros2/rclcpp/rclcpp_lifecycle/QUALITY_DECLARATION.md

 #### `rcl_lifecycle`

-The `rcl_lifecycle` package provides a C-based lifecycle implementation.
+The `rcl_lifecycle` package provides functionality for ROS 2 lifecycle nodes in C.

 It is **Quality Level 4**, see its [Quality Declaration document](https://github.com/ros2/rcl/blob/master/rcl_lifecycle/QUALITY_DECLARATION.md).